f5devcentral/f5-agility-labs-xc/docs/class1/lab3.rst

 Exercise 2: Configure Default Origin Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We'll next configure the "Default Origin Servers".
+We'll next configure the "Origin Servers".

 #.
-Click on the *Add Items* link under the *Default Origin Servers* section.
+Click on the *Add Item* button in the the *Origin Pools* section.

 #.
 The "Select Origin Pool Method" will be set to "Origin Pool".
 Under the "Origin Pool" dropdown menu select the "private" pool you created earlier.

 #.
-Click the *Add Item* button to exit the "Origin Pools" dialogue.
+Click the *Apply* button to exit the "Origin Pool with Weight and Priority" dialogue.

 Exercise 3: Configure Local VIP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^